weicheng113/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-[//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/weicheng113/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-### Data Set Summary & Exploration
+### Dataset Summary & Exploration
 #### 1. Summary
 I used the numpy library to calculate summary statistics of the traffic signs data set: